aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLSX via C++ or Online App" h2="POTX  to XLSX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert POTX to XLSX arises when users want to open their presentation files in Microsoft Excel.
+POTX is a file format used by Microsoft PowerPoint to store presentations, while XLSX is a file format used by Microsoft Excel to store spreadsheets.
+Therefore, in order to open a presentation in Excel, users need to convert POTX to XLSX.

+<h2>How Aspose.Total Helps for POTX to XLSX Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within their C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTX to XLSX.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTX file to XLSX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSX.
+The conversion process involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export POTX to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLSX.
+This process is simple and efficient, and can be completed within a few lines of code.

+Aspose.Total for C++ also offers a wide range of features that can be used to manipulate and convert various file formats.
+It supports a wide range of file formats, including Microsoft Office, OpenOffice, PDF, HTML, and many more.
+It also offers features such as document conversion, document manipulation, document comparison, and many more.
+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to create, manipulate and convert various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}